-It’s a perfect destination for watersport lovers with activities offered including sailing, surfing, and windsurfing.
+It's a perfect destination for watersport lovers with activities offered, including sailing, surfing, and windsurfing.
 You can also go fishing or prawning if you want to catch your own dinner.
-To explore the lake in a more relaxed way, try a lake cruise, offered both in the day and at night.
+To explore the lake in a more relaxed way, try a lake cruise, offered both during the day and at night.

-If you’re more into hiking, there are a range of trails to tackle.
+If you're more into hiking, you can find a range of trails to tackle.
 Both Mount Keira and the Illawarra mountain range are close by.
 You can even hang glide from Bald Hill or visit Nan Tien Buddhist Temple in the south of the city.

 Along with water sports and nature activities, the area has a bustling central business district.
 You'll find independent shops, malls, and galleries to explore.

 Robertson is a rural country village located in the Southern Highlands and is an excellent spot for a weekend away from Sydney.
 This quaint retreat is just an hour and 45-minute drive from Sydney.
-In under two hours, you’ll find yourself in a peaceful oasis surrounded by rolling hills.
-Robertson also offers easy access to Shoalhaven and the town of Bowral.
+In under two hours, you'll find yourself in a peaceful oasis surrounded by rolling hills.
+Robertson also offers easy access to the town of Shoalhaven.

 In Robertson itself, you can explore many independent stores and dine at cute local restaurants.
 A fun activity is to visit The Robertson Hotel for Devonshire afternoon tea.
 Or, stop by The Robertson Public House for drinks amongst the locals.

 Berry is a small historic village in the Shoalhaven wine region of New South Wales.
 The town features older style buildings and tree-lined streets.
 Berry is an approximately two-hour drive away from Sydney or travel by bus or train in two hours and 40 minutes.
 It's a quaint and peaceful escape from busy, urban Sydney.